marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     As a result, when patching a static function, all its callers are impacted and so need to be patched as well.

-    In addition to all the flags that :option:`-flive-patching`:samp:`=inline-clone` disables,
+    In addition to all the flags that :option:`-flive-patching=inline-clone` disables,
-    :option:`-flive-patching`:samp:`=inline-only-static` disables the following additional
+    :option:`-flive-patching=inline-only-static` disables the following additional
     optimization flags:

     :option:`-fipa-cp-clone`  :option:`-fipa-sra`  :option:`-fpartial-inlining`  :option:`-fipa-cp`